 Spinach and Roasted Red Pepper Stromboli is something to keep in mind when you need a fun dish for just about any reason.
-It’s perfect for kids, great as a party appetizer, and easy to enjoy as part of a simple meal.
+It’s perfect for kids, great as an appetizer, and easy to enjoy as part of a simple meal.

 Stromboli is similar to pizza: it’s delicious, easy to make, and you can customize it to your heart’s desire.
 But unlike pizza, stromboli is rolled up and shaped into a loaf before it’s baked.